wooneh/NameSayer/README.md

 The user can practice a list of names of a class or a single name.
 In class mode, the user can quickly navigate through each name and play a recording of that name.

 ## Speech Playback
-The user can then their own attempt of the name and compare it with that in the database.
+The user can play their own attempt of the name and compare it with that in the database.
 Should they choose to, they have the option to save their attempt and access it in the future.

 ## Bad Quality Recordings
 If a recording from the database is of bad quality, the user can flag it as such.